dottgonzo/bootstrap-webcomponents-monorepo/README.md

 ### RACCOMANDATIONS

-when is needed to publish one/more packages version update, is needed to publish ALL packages and not only the one changed, because of the dependencies between packages it selfs
+when is needed to publish one/more packages version update, is needed to publish ALL packages and not only the one changed, because of the dependencies between packages it self

 ## PLANNED COMPONENTS: